 - On April 30, 2016, Law 30428 was adopted facilitating the introduction of a new UTM coordinate system in Peru ("WGS84").
-This new law resulted in complications associated with overlapping UTM coordinates between the historical PSAD56 coordinate system and the new WGS84 coordinate system, - The mining concession application process in Puno was suspended from February 6, 2017 to October 31, 2017, due to the introduction of a formal process to legalize the status of certain artisanal miners, - Palamina Peru's mining concession application areas are also subject to partial reductions and/or fractioning which occur when two or more groups apply for the same area simultaneously.
+This new law resulted in complications associated with overlapping UTM coordinates between the historical PSAD56 coordinate system and the new WGS84 coordinate system, - The mining concession application process in Puno was suspended from February 6, 2017 to October 31, 2017, due to the introduction of a formal process to legalize the status of certain artisanal miners. - Palamina Peru's mining concession application areas are also subject to partial reductions and/or fractioning which occur when two or more groups apply for the same area simultaneously.
 When this happens, the mining concession application is subject to auction between interested parties which results in delay, and - The Peruvian Ministry of Energy and Mines (MEM) had suspended issuance of titles in the department of Puno while it contested a disingenuous November 14, 2016 decision by the Supreme Court of Puno.
 The November 14, 2016 decision allowed surface rights owners the ability to block the issuance of title until such time an agreement is reached between the mining concession applicant and the surface rights owners to explore and exploit the mining concession application areas.
 In December of 2017 the MEM elected to begin processing applications within the Department of Puno that sit outside the community in which the surface rights were affected by the Supreme Court judgement.

-Management Discussion & Analysis Three Month Period and Year Ended December 31, 2017
+Management Discussion & Analysis Nine Month Period Ended September 30, 2018

 The majority of mining concession application rights secured by Palamina are within the department of Puno.
-While there are no guarantee the Department of Puno will not re-instate the moratorium on issuance of title in Puno, for the moment the process for issuance of title appears to be resuming a more normal time frame for processing applications outside the disputed area.
-As a result, applications in Puno that have completed all of the processing required are being granted title.
+In contrast to 2017, the process for issuance of title during 2018 appears to be resuming a more normal time frame for processing applications outside the disputed area.
+Since the beginning of 2018 applications in Puno are being granted title as all the required processing steps are completed.